laravelkr/docs/helpers.md

 <a name="method-fluent-str-singular"></a>
 #### `singular` {.collection-method}

 The `singular` method converts a string to its singular form.
-This function currently only supports the English language:
+This function supports [any of the languages support by Laravel's pluralizer](/docs/{{version}}/localization#pluralization-language):

     use Illuminate\Support\Str;